ga-wdi-pvd/portfolio_pages/readme.md

 Create a personal portfolio page and deploy it to [Github pages](https://pages.github.com/).

-You may continue with the "About Me" page you created when interviewing for this course.
-However, the intent is that **this will be the foundation of the portfolio page you display to employers**, so you'll probably want to make significant improvements!
+**This will be the foundation of the portfolio page you display to employers**, so you'll probably want to spend significant time on it!

 ## Great to Haves

 - Your semantics and style should be separated appropriately: your CSS should be separate from your HTML.
 - Your HTML should [pass the W3 HTML validator](https://validator.w3.org/#validate_by_input).
 - Your CSS should [pass the W3 CSS validator](https://jigsaw.w3.org/css-validator/#validate_by_input).
-- Javascript isn't required, but you get bonus points for giving it a shot!
+- Javascript isn't required, but it you can totally include it!
 - Your page must be deployed to [Github pages](https://pages.github.com/).
 This is a free hosting service provided by Github.
 You should name your repository `your-username.github.io`.
 The result is that your page will be publicly available at http://your-username.github.io.

-> You have not been taught how to deploy to Github Pages.
-That's okay!
-This is an opportunity to learn something new on your own.
-Just follow the instructions [here](https://pages.github.com/).
-If you run into any issues, just ask the instructor on lab support.

-### Submission

-Please **create an issue on this repo, ga-wdi-exercises/portfolio_pages**, containing a link to the **repo** you created -- not the webpage.
-So your issue should contain `http://github.com/wdidcstudent/wdidcstudent.github.io`, for example, and **not** `http://wdidcstudent.github.io`.
+- You can use Rails if you want.
+Although it should be published on Heroku instead of Github pages.

+> Don't remember how to push to Github pages?
+Reference [this](https://github.com/ga-wdi-exercises/project1) from project 1.

 ## Pairing with Others

-Every student must create their *own* website, but you're **welcome and encouraged** to collaborate with others!
+Student should create their *own* website, but you're **welcome and encouraged** to collaborate with others!
 The best way to create a great website is to get targeted feedback from others at several points in the process.

 ## Tips